 Can an employer deny parental leave?

 No. Parental leave is a legal right for all parents in Sweden.
 This means a company cannot deny your request for leave for any reason.
-Companies, in addition to the 480 parent leave days per child, are also entitled to allow you to reduce your working hours by an additional 25%.
+In addition to the 480 parental leave days per child, companies are also bound to allow you to reduce your working hours by an additional 25%.

 Note: You can reduce your working hours up to 25% even if your parental leave days have been used up, however, you will not be compensated for these reduced working hours.